chieaid24/break-timer/README.md

 # Productivity Timer

 Productivity Timer is a configurable break reminder for Windows 10 and Windows 11.
 It runs in the system tray and starts automatically at sign-in.
+I use it to remind myself to look away from the screen or take a short walking break.

 This app does not support macOS or Linux.